 2. What Is the Average Salary of a Texas Cosmetologist?

 Some factors that can influence your total earnings include your level of experience, employment type, location, and the amount of tips or commissions you earn.
-Almost half of all cosmetology workers in Texas are self-employed, which can lead to greater flexibility as well as earning potential.*** And the region where you work can also make quite a difference.
-The highest-paid cosmetologists were found in the Austin area, whereas the top-paid estheticians were in the Dallas area, and highest-earning nail technicians were in the North-Central Texas region.**
+Many cosmetology workers in Texas are self-employed, which can lead to greater flexibility and earning potential.
+And the region where you work can also make quite a difference.
+The highest-paid cosmetologists and estheticians were found in the Austin area, whereas the highest-earning nail technicians were in the Permian Basin region.**

 3. What Is the Expected Job Outlook for Cosmetologists in Texas?

 People working in the cosmetology profession in Texas can expect a strong job outlook.
-It is estimated that there could be 6,860 new job openings in the field by 2022, which is a 20 percent increase from 2012.** And the Texas Workforce Commission lists skincare specialists as one of the fastest-growing occupations in the state.*** Considering these projections, it could be an opportune time for you to begin your cosmetology career.
+It is estimated that there could be 45,880 new job openings in the field by 2024, which is a 23 percent increase from 2014.** And skincare specialists in Texas are expected to enjoy job growth of 23 percent from 2014 to 2024.*** Considering these projections, it could be an opportune time for you to begin your cosmetology career.

 Where Do I Go From Here?